dandabs/dandabs/README.md

 <h1 align="center">👋 Hæ! Ég er Danni 💅</h1>

 <p align="center">
 I'm a 19-year-old full-stack software engineer from Northern Ireland 🧑‍🎓.
-I’m studying towards a BSc (Hons) Computing Systems degree at Ulster University, alongside working for <a href="https://kainos.com">Kainos</a> as an Apprentice Software Engineer within the Healthcare sector 🏥.
+I’m studying towards a BSc (Hons) Computing Systems degree at Ulster University, alongside working for <a href="https://kainos.com">Kainos</a> as a Software Engineer within the Healthcare sector 🏥.
 </p>
 <p align="center">
 When I'm not at work, you'll most likely find me chasing the norðurljós in my second home, Akureyri, or messing around with linguistic reconstruction and conlanging 🇮🇸.